quevedof/SportsFacilitiesMS/README.md

 # SportsFacilitiesMS
-Sports Facilities Booking system implemented in Java and JavaFX.
+Sports Facilities Booking and Competitions (tournaments and leagues) Management System implemented in Java and JavaFX.
 Uses NoSQL database: MongoDB.